WARNING: These are summaries, not reviews, and may contain story spoilers.

 Canonical Characters: Sherlock Holmes; Dr. Watson

-Historical Characters: Frederick Fleet; James Moody; (William Murdock)
+Historical Figures: Frederick Fleet; James Moody; (William Murdock)

 Other Characters: Dr Carl Frederick; Dr Henry Serling; Titanic Passengers; (Man on Telegraph)